 What is Developmental Dyscalculia?

 There is a common misconception that the brain cannot be changed.
-In fact every time you learn a new piece of information or skill, your brain becomes modified.
-If you practice a new skill considerably your brain can show significant modification.
+In fact, every time you learn a new piece of information or skill, your brain becomes modified.
+If you practice a new skill considerably your brain can show a significant modification.
 We call this ability to change “plasticity”.
-The brain is at its most plastic during childhood, nonetheless recent studies have show that the adult brain has much more plasticity than previously thought.
+The brain is at its most plastic during childhood, nonetheless, recent studies have shown that the adult brain has much more plasticity than previously thought.